sleb/joe/README.md

 - **Modular Design**: Separate components for CPU, Memory, Display, Input, and coordination
 - **Clean Abstraction**: The `Emulator` struct provides a simple interface that manages all complexity internally
-- **Library-First**: Can be used as both a CLI tool and embedded in other Rust projects
-- **Extensible Rendering**: Trait-based system supports ASCII terminal, headless, and future GUI renderers
+- **Library-First**: Can be used as both a CLI tool and embedded in other Rust projects **Extensible Rendering**: Trait-based system supports ASCII terminal and future GUI renderers

 ## Installation